qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 ## 1.20.2 Update Note

 Starting from mod version 4.0.0 (MC 1.20.2), the dimension API gets overhauled.
 And some other APIs changed.
+The documentation of old versions is [here](./Old-API.html).

 ## Immersive Portals API (`imm_ptl_core`)